WantedTechnologies/xpresso/README.md

 Console: 0.0s
 ```
 *x.memo* can be used to cache methods of object of any Java type, not only Function.
+Notice the usage of the standard *x.timer*: no additional timer object needs to be created.

 #### Pythonic iterable dict